-Nicholas Buccola, Ph.D.
+Nicholas Buccola, Ph.D. (on sabbatical 2013-14)

 The Law, Rights, and Justice minor encourages students interested in law to connect legal theory with legal practice, to explore law through the lenses provided by multiple disciplines, to think critically about the relationship between law, rights, and competing conceptions of justices, and to combine liberal learning with career aspirations.